Congratulations to Russ Wolfinger, PhD, who was elected a 2012 Fellow of the American Association for the Advancement of Science!

 Wolfinger was grateful for the honor.

-The full list of newly elected fellows is available at the AAAS website.
+The database of elected fellows is available at the AAAS website.